-Just when you think you’ve stayed in the best hotels in the Cotswolds, along comes Whatley Manor luxury hotel and tops the lot.
-From the moment the gates opened to reveal a beautiful cobbled courtyard, the entrance garlanded by wisteria and lavender, Whatley Manor five-star hotel and spa didn’t disappoint in any way.
+Just when you think you’ve stayed in the best hotels in the Cotswolds, along comes Whatley Manor hotel and spa luxury hotel and tops the lot.
+From the moment the gates opened to reveal a beautiful cobbled courtyard, the entrance garlanded by wisteria and lavender, Whatley Manor didn’t disappoint in any way.

 Whatley Manor, located in Wiltshire countryside near Malmesbury, is certainly not a budget option, but there are few hotels who can offer a luxury spa, private cinema, two Michelin-starred restaurant and acres of beautiful gardens and maintain such a high quality of service throughout, which means a stay here is more than worth it.

 The drive into the courtyard at Whatley Manor hotel and spa sets the scene for a memorable stay; the large wooden gates sweep open for you as you approach, as if welcoming you in to a secret world.
 Staff miraculously appear out of nowhere to welcome you, take your bags and valet-park uour car, and you know that a very indulgent stay has begun.

 There is a lovely country house feel to the hotel, with its stone floors, mullioned windows, sprawling grounds and little touches here and there, from chess boards set up ready to play, wellies to borrow and cosy sofas dotted all around.
 Bedrooms, many of which overlook the lush garden terrace at the back of the hotel, are immaculate and managed to walk the line between modern luxury and classical English charm with style.

 General manager Sue Williams was previously at the grand Cliveden House hotel, and her experience of running luxury hotels shines through at Whatley Manor in a beautifully understated way.